 A few handy extras

-If your kids have a habit of misplacing their phones, then you should open up the Family Link app and head into their profile then find the phone tab that shows their device.
+If your kids have a habit of misplacing their phones, you should open up the Family Link app and head into their profile, then find the phone tab showing their device.
 You’ll see a Play sound option that you can tap to help you find it.
 You can also tap Settings here and remotely access a few settings on your child’s phone.

-Take a look in their profile in Manage settings > … More and you can block photo sharing from Google Photos, prevent sign-ins on devices that aren’t supervised by Family Link (such as iPads), and Manage Google activity, which relates to your child’s privacy and the data Google generates and stores.
+By going to Manage settings > … More you can prevent sign-ins on devices that aren’t monitored by Family Link, such as iPads, and set Google Photo sharing permissions.
+Parents can also manage Google activity, which relates to your child’s privacy and the types of data Google generates and stores.